 New Psychoactive Substances, Legal Highs and Designer Drug Testing

 Legal highs defined

-New Psychoactive Substances (NPS) has been a term coined to describe a vast range of substances designed to simulate the effects of illegal drugs.
-NPS drugs are normally described as ‘Legal Highs or ‘Designer Drugs’ in the media; however, this gives a false impression about how dangerous these substances are to society.
+New Psychoactive Substances (NPS) is a term coined to describe a vast range of substances designed to simulate the effects of illegal drugs.
+NPS are often described as ‘Legal Highs or ‘Designer Drugs’ in the media; however these terms can downplay how dangerous these substances are.

 NPS have gained popularity in recent years due to low prices and wide distribution through 'head shops' on the high street and online.
 Previously NPS were able to avoid the law by labelling the substances as ‘Plant Food’ and ‘Not for Human Consumption’.
 This misled the public about how dangerous these substances truly are.

-The most common NPS drugs are synthetic cannabinoids, which is chemically similar to Cannabis.
-However, synthetic cannabinoids are laced with hallucinogenic compounds, turning the product into a much more deadly and potent substance than Cannabis.
+The most common NPS drugs are synthetic cannabinoids, which are chemically similar to Cannabis.
+However, synthetic cannabinoids are laced with hallucinogenic compounds, turning the product into a much more potent substance than Cannabis.

 Ahead of the trend - The Q-TOF system